 The image given below elucidates the activity series of the electrodes.
-The elements which are placed closer to each other, tend to display similar properties while those who far apart have various dissimilarities.
-In simpler words, in the electrochemical series, the metals which are distant from each other will have a higher propensity for corrosion as compared to ones which are near to each other.
+The elements which are placed closer to each other, tend to display similar properties while those that far apart have various dissimilarities.
+In simpler words, in the electrochemical series, the metals which are distant from each other will have a higher propensity for corrosion as compared to ones that are near to each other.
 For a better understanding, let us have a look at this chart of activity series-

 Application of Electrochemical Series